 One of our major new areas of study is research harnessing the complexity of data available through genetics, neuroimaging, and molecular studies by applying systems biology approaches.
 Another is the application of innovative stem cell technologies to study neuron-like cells induced from a patient's skin cells and thereby study that person's illness.

-Scientists involved: Schahram Akbarian, Michael Breen, Joseph Buxbaum, Alex Charney, Gang Fang, Sam Gandy, Alison Goate, Laura Huckins, Edoardo Marcora, Niamh Mullins, Paul O’Reilly, Dalila Pinto, Towfique Raj, Alan Renton, Panagiotis Roussos, Coro Paisan-Ruiz, Robert Sebra, Eric Schadt, Andrew Sharp, Georgios Volouakis, Bin Zhang
+Scientists involved: Schahram Akbarian, Michael Breen, Joseph Buxbaum, Alex Charney, Gang Fang, Fanny Elahi, Sam Gandy, Alison Goate, Laura Huckins, Edoardo Marcora, Niamh Mullins, Paul O’Reilly, Dalila Pinto, Towfique Raj, Alan Renton, Panagiotis Roussos, Coro Paisan-Ruiz, Robert Sebra, Eric Schadt, Andrew Sharp, Georgios Volouakis, Bin Zhang